redakker/esp8266-firmware-mqtt/README.md

 3.21
   - input fields added to the web config (wifi, mqtt)
   - every config comes from EEPROM
-  - nice to have: meake it more secure (passwords visible in the URL and input value with firebug)
+  - nice to have: make it more secure (passwords visible in the URL and input value with firebug)

 3.11
   - Web based Wifi configuration is ready
   - firmware goes to soft AP mode if wifi credentials is not found in EEPROM
-  - sill missing to use devicename from config
+  - still missing to use devicename from config
   - missing MQTT configuration from Web (no input fields)

 3.01